ng-docs/angular-cn/aio/content/guide/service-worker-notifications.md

 <div class="alert is-helpful">

 In Chrome, you can test push notifications without a backend.
-Open Devtools -&gt; Application -&gt; Service Workers and use the `Push` input to send a JSON notification payload.
+Open Devtools -> Application -> Service Workers and use the `Push` input to send a JSON notification payload.

 </div>